Consultancy of the Year - Enter now

 Projects entered into this category must have been available commercially since 1 January 2016 and the design process should not have started earlier than 1 January 2014.

-New Product of the Year (Electronic)
+New Product of the Year (Electronic) - Enter now

 In this category, the Judges will be looking for an electronic product or component that addresses a particular market need and which brings a significant performance improvement; either over a previous product or over competitive devices.